-- They will notify ITxPT that they have started implementation, so they can be consulted on changes (if members) and notified about updates.
-(For now, please email firstname.lastname@example.org)
+- The implementers notify ITxPT that they have started implementation, so they can be consulted on changes (if members) and notified about updates.

-- Any problems, large and small, will be reported.
+- Any problems, large and small, are to be reported.

-- Any implementations that are done, including clients, will be promptly updated to the final release version once it has been released.
+- Any implementation shall be promptly updated to the final release version once it has been released.